What is the Marine Corps Birthday?

-From the Marines’ Hymn: “If the Army and the Navy ever look on Heaven’s scenes, they will find the streets are guarded by United States Marines.”
-This November 10, celebrate the U.S. Marine Corps Birthday and honor this distinguished branch of the U.S. military.
-Having served in nearly every U.S. conflict, the Marine Corps has bravely defended our country since America’s inception.
-The Corps, with over 186,000 active duty members and 38,500 reserves, continues its proud tradition as protectors of the U.S. and its people.
+The Marine Corps Birthday is observed on November 10.
+It was created on November 10, 1921 by the U.S. Government to show appreciation for the United States Marines.
+Having taken part in nearly every U.S. conflict, the Marine Corps has defended our country since America’s inception.
+The Corps, with over 186,000 active duty members and 38,500 reserves as of 2017, continues its proud tradition as protectors of the U.S. and its people.

 Marines fought at sea

-During the War of 1812, Marine detachments on Navy ships took part in some of the great frigate duels that characterized the war, which were the first and last engagements of the conflict.
+During the War of 1812, Marine detachments on Navy ships take part in some of the great frigate duels that characterized the war, which were the first and last engagements of the conflict.

 How to Observe Marine Corps Birthday

-It's near Arlington, Virginia.
-The iconic statue depicts six Marines raising a U.S.flag on a mountaintop during the Battle of Iwo Jima.
+The iconic statue, located between Arlington, Virginia, and Washington, D.C., depicts six Marines raising a U.S.flag on a mountaintop during the Battle of Iwo Jima.

 5 Proud Marine Corps Facts